Yardanico/adbscan/README.md

 ======

 A simple utility for scanning IP addresses for unprotected ADB Android devices.
-Written in the Nim programming language, portable (works on all platforms Nim compiles to)
+Written in the Nim programming language, portable (works on most OSes and architectures out there)

 Binary releases are available in GitHub Releases tab, for building from source install Nim (with nimble), clone the repository, then go to the repository directory, and run